edwardsmoses/edwardsmoses.com/_data/blog/2025-08-24-implementing-2fa-totp-remix.md

 ## Setting up the demo database

-Since I wanted this article rooted in an actual project, I didn't want to wave the data layer away with "assume auth already exists".
+Since I wanted this rooted in an 'actual' project, I didn't want to wave the data layer away with "assume auth already exists".

 I'm keeping the demo database intentionally small.
 We only need a single `users` table with the normal login bits and the two fields that matter for 2FA: